 Our policy is designed for businesses with a turnover up to £250m.

-Turnovers up to £50m can be quoted automatically by your local underwriter, without any further information provided by you.
+Turnovers up to £50m can be quoted automatically by your local underwriter, or on Fast Trade and Acturis eTrade.

 For larger risks we will need some further information, please talk to your local underwriter.

-Most trades are suitable but it's not suitable for some trades.
-These include E-Service providers, E-Commerce risks, Financial Institutions, Utility companies, Media & Publishing, Software Houses and certain Health & Social care trades.
+Whilst our cyber insurance is suitable for most, there are some trades which are outside of our appetite such as E-Service providers, E-Commerce risks, Financial Institutions, Utility companies, Media & Publishing, Software Houses and certain Health & Social care trades.

 What does our Cyber insurance cover?